nagasudhirpulla/taming_python/blog/skills/filebeat.md

 -   Open a command window in the filebeat folder and run the command `.\filebeat.exe setup -e` .
 Now the Elasticsearch index template and sample kibana dashboards are loaded

-## Configure filebeat with files as log source
+## Configure filebeat with files as data source

 -   Open `filebeat.yml` file in the filebeat folder
 -   Setup files to be read can be configured in the `filebeat.inputs` section as shown below